 3341.
 Close Relationships (3).
 Prerequisite: PSY 1300.
 Social psychology theory and research on topics in close relationship literature, including attitudes toward love and sexuality, friendship, intimacy, power, conflict, and divorce.

 4000.
 Individual Problems Course (V1-6).
-Prerequisites: PSY 1300 and consent of instructor.
+Prerequisites: PSY 1300 and instructor consent.
 Independent work under the individual guidance of a faculty member.
 May be repeated for up to 12 hours credit, only 6 of which may count toward fulfillment of the major in psychology.

 4300.
 Psychology of Human Sexual Behavior (3).
-Prerequisite: Junior standing.
 Study of human sexual behavior from a psychosocial viewpoint with emphasis on contemporary research methods and findings.
 (WS 4302) (Writing Intensive – Specific Sections Only)

 4301.
 Developmental Psychology (3).
 Prerequisite: PSY 1300.
 An advanced study of the process of development through consideration of data, theories, and contemporary research issues.

 4302.
-Service Learning in Psychology (3).
-Prerequisites: Psychology major or minor, PSY 1300, senior standing, consent of instructor.
-Provides undergraduate psychology majors with an opportunity to earn credit doing supervised service in the community.
-May be repeated one time for credit toward overall degree requirements.
+Undergraduate Internship in Psychology (3).
+Prerequisites: Senior standing and instructor consent.
+Provides undergraduate psychology majors with an opportunity to earn credit doing a supervised internship in the community.
+May be repeated one time toward overall degree requirements.

 4305.
 Abnormal Psychology (3).
 Prerequisite: PSY 1300.
 Personality deviations and maladjustments; emphasis on clinical descriptions of abnormal behavior, etiological factors, manifestations, interpretations, and treatments.

 4306.
 Constructivist and Narrative Psychologies (3).
-Prerequisite: PSY 3401 or consent of instructor.
+Prerequisite: PSY 3401 or instructor consent.
 Introduction to theories, research, and applications of meaning-making psychologies, including constructivist, narrative, social constructionist, and feminist approaches.
 (Writing Intensive – Specific Sections Only)

 4323.
 Perception: Theories and Applications (3).
 Prerequisite: PSY 1300.
 Survey of methods and findings in perception.
 Emphasis on demonstrations of perceptual phenomena; theories of visual perception (cognitive and ecological); applications.
 Topics include illusions, depth, motion.